The reason goes something like this:

 That is what living with obesity is like.

-The exertion of carrying the weight immediately makes you want to put it down, but you can’t, not with obesity.
+The exertion of carrying the weight immediately makes you want to put it down, but you can’t.
+Not with obesity.

 Does the fatigue and exhaustion frustrate you to no end?